2024—Next Giant Steps Forward!

 Summer 2016—Walking in England

 Although I initially didn’t consider my summer trip to England as an official Walking with Nathaniel event, the bi-annual Quaker Pilgrimage sponsored by Friends Council on Education seems a good fit in hindsight.
 Located in the picturesque Lake District of North West England, the Quaker Retreat Center of Glenthorne in Grasmere, Ambleside welcomed thirty Americans to what is commonly called “1652 Country”—the geographic and historic hub of George Fox, the 17th Century founder of Quakerism.
-Each morning, several pilgrims and I gathered at 6:30 a.m. dsc_0157to wander the surrounding hills and discover the English countryside with the same open and care-free spirit of early Friends.
+Each morning, several pilgrims and I gathered at 6:30 a.m. to wander the surrounding hills and discover the English countryside with the same open and care-free spirit of early Friends.
 During the week I logged over 50 miles as we wandered the hills, retraced the footsteps of early Quakers and steeped ourselves in the history of this radical religious movement.
 I was able to share Nathaniel’s story with fellow travelers and discovered again that advocacy and awareness can happen any time, any place, when we experience the outdoors directly, ground ourselves through exercise, and open our minds, hearts and spirit to what is and to what could be.

-Spring 2016OCD Walk
+Spring 2016—OCD Walk

 On June 4th the OCD Community gathered to walk around Jamaica Pond, Boston.
 This annual event, now in its 4th year, gave us an opportunity to connect with many people affected by OCD & related disorders and to foster greater awareness.
 The 1 Million 4 OCD Walk grew out of Denis’s original pilgrimage by foot from Cheyney, PA to Boston in Spring 2012.
 The 525-miles logged added up to well over 1,000,000 steps, thus the name of this annual walk event.
 This spring seventeen family members and friends joined the Walking with Nathaniel Team in person, walking the 3-mile route around the pond with Judy, Denis, and Carrie.
 Others joined us virtually through donations.
 Nathaniel’s spirit was certainly present too.
 Together, the Walking with Nathaniel Team raised $3,530 for IOCDF.
 Bravo!
 With each Annual Walk, the OCD Community grows stronger in numbers and in spirit.